 Undergraduate students

-You can either study a language as part of your degree (through guided module choice) or alongside your degree (not-for-credit modules).
+You can either study a language as part of your degree (through optional module choice) or alongside your degree (not-for-credit).

 Some degrees, such as Medicine, assign all 120 credits to core modules creating a rigid degree structure for all students on that programme.
-However, many of our degree programmes incorporate a guided module choice process, to enable students to diversify their learning experience by choosing relevant modules either within or outside of their home department.
+However, many of our degree programmes incorporate an optional module choice process, to enable students to diversify their learning experience by choosing relevant modules either within or outside of their home school.

-The following languages are available as guided modules at various levels:
+The following languages are available as optional modules at various levels:

-Arabic, French, German, Italian, Latin, Polish, Portuguese, Spanish, Catalan, Chinese, Czech, Dutch, Russian, Japanese, Korean
+Arabic, French, German, Italian, Latin, Polish, Portuguese, Spanish, Catalan, Chinese, Czech, Dutch, Russian, Japanese, Korean, British Sign Language

 How to enrol

-You can make your selections for your guided modules via Online Module Choice if you are a continuing student, or via online guided module choice if you are a new student
+You can make your selections for your optional modules via Online Module Choice (Student hub access required).

 - Not-for-credit modules